 What is the continuing education requirement for a funeral director?

 Answer: You are required to complete 10 hours of approved continuing education to renew your license every two years.
 However, you are exempt for the first renewal after becoming licensed in Delaware.
 If you completes more than 10 hours, you may carry over up to five hours for the next renewal.
 For complete information about the continuing education requirements, see Section 9.0 of the Board’s Rules and Regulations.
+For even more details on the CE and audit requirements see the Continuing Education and Audit Information webpage.

 Am I required to complete continuing education if I am 65 years old or older?